timmyreilly/intro-to-flask/README.md

 #Intro to Flask

-## Now that you've setup your environment let's create our first template!
+## Here's the finished version of our app!